malickbax/portfolio-generator/README.md

 # Portfolio Generator

 ## Description
 This is a command line application that dynamically generates a portfolio using the Inquirer package.
-The application is aimed at developers as well as other employees who need to easily generate a portfolio.
+The application is for developers or other professionals who need to easily generate a portfolio.

 ## Installation and Usage
 Please clone this GitHub reposiroty and install Inquirer package by running the following command in the command line interface: